janwilmans/ring_span/README.md

 design considerations:

+* keep the span simple
 * the span overwrites the oldest value if a value is pushed in when its full
-* keep the span simple with minimal error handling, if needed it can layered on top, see safe_push
+* minimal error handling, if needed it can layered on top, see safe_push

 ```
 // example added exceptions for error handling